rsm-gh/akbl/README.md

 [TEST]: block: 256     hex: 0x100     mode:blink     speed:1     color1:#00ff00     color2: #00ff00
  ```

-### After making changes to a theme, the changes are not applied
+### GUI: After making changes to a theme, the changes are not applied

 For the moment, the themes need to be saved before applying them.
 Any unsaved change will not be recognized by the daemon.

-### What's the function of the tempo button / clock icon / right-top corner button?
+### GUI: What's the function of the tempo button / clock icon / right-top corner button?

 That button manages the speed of the theme in the following cases:
   * When the section of a theme (keyboard-left, keyboard-right, etc...) has multiple areas.
   * When some areaitem has the morph (gradient) mode.
   * When some areaitem has the blink mode.

+### GUI: What's the difference between "Apply theme" & "Lights on"?

 # Python Bindings